GHNick8/UFO-Shape-Predictor/README.md

 ## About

 This project is part of an MLOps learning journey — data science meets deployment, now running fully online on Replit 🚀

+## 📜 License
+MIT License — free to use and adapt.